React File Upload

 We’re done!
 If you want to learn about how to setup the backend server that would receive the POST request we made in this article, check out our articles on how to upload a file using NodeJS (or with Python if you prefer).

-If you don’t want to go through the trouble of setting up a server, consider signing up for a free Filestack account and using our file upload SDKs & APIs to add file uploading functionality to your app with just 2 lines of code.
+If you don’t want to go through the trouble of setting up a server, consider signing up for a free Filestack account.

 Read More →